 Good dog parents are willing to devote the time needed to meet their dog’s physical exercise needs.

-5. Good dog parents think of their dogs as a lifelong commitment.
+5. They think of their dogs as a lifelong commitment.

 Depending on their size and breed, dogs are a 10 to 20+ year commitment.
 A lot can change in 10 or 20 years – jobs, living situations, and lifestyles.